fabiofenoglio/zabbix-cron-monitoring/README.md

 Please ensure the user you run the cronjobs with has write access to the output folder (by default `/var/cron-wrapper/data`).

-See the following chaptes for a list of optional arguments.
+See the following chapters for a list of optional arguments.

 ## (optional) Take a look at the data